colevandersWands/function-exercises/4-reference-type-arguments.md

 {
   function start_new_array(arr) {
-    // write this by building a new array from scratch }
+    // write this by building a new array from scratch
+    // the paramenter should only be used on the right side of =
+    // the new one should only be used on the left side of = }

   const array = ['a', 'b'];